Tiny but Mighty: Why Your Microbiome Runs the Show

 Other Surprising Effects of Microbiome Imbalance

-When your gut microbiome is out of whack, it doesn’t just affect your gut.
+As discussed earlier, when your gut microbiome is out of whack, it doesn’t just affect your gut.
 The consequences of dysbiosis can spread throughout your entire body, contributing to a range of serious health conditions.
 And the worst part?
 Many people have no idea how deeply the state of their gut affects their mental, physical, and emotional health.

 1. Autoimmune Diseases